aluxnimm/outlookcaldavsynchronizer/README.md

 - **Export Profiles to File** and
 - **Import Profiles from File** See Profile Import/Export

-When adding a new profile you can choose between a generic CalDAV/CardDAV, a google profile to simplify the google profile creation and predefined CalDAV/CardDAV profiles for SOGo, Fruux, Posteo, Yandex, GMX, Sarenet and Landmarks, Cozy Cloud and Nextcloud where the DAV Url for autodiscovery is already entered.
+When adding a new profile you can choose between a generic CalDAV/CardDAV, a google profile to simplify the google profile creation and predefined CalDAV/CardDAV profiles for SOGo, Fruux, Posteo, Yandex, GMX, Sarenet and Landmarks, Cozy Cloud, Nextcloud, mailbox.org, EasyProject, Web.de and SmarterMail where the DAV Url for autodiscovery is already entered.

 The following properties need to be set for a new generic profile: